 How to Store Tomatoes

 As with the ripening process, green tomatoes can be stored in different ways.
 In some cases, taking up the entire plant, rather than picking individual tomatoes, may be required.
 Simply pull up the plants with roots attached and carefully shake off excess soil.
 Hang them upright in a sheltered location to ripen.
 They can also be placed in single layers on shelves or within shallow containers and boxes.
-Green tomatoes should be stored in temperatures between 55 and 70 degrees.
+Green tomatoes should be stored in temperatures between 55 and 70 F. (13-21 C.).
 Ripe tomatoes can be stored in slightly cooler temperatures.
 Remove stems and leaves before storing tomatoes this way.
 Make sure the storage area is away from direct sunlight and not too humid.
 Excessive humidity can cause tomatoes to rot.
 Suitable storage areas include garages, cellars, porches, or pantries.
 Learning how to store tomatoes and how to make tomatoes turn red will eliminate overcrowding fruits on the vine.
 Harvesting green tomatoes on a regular basis is a great way to continue enjoying your crop well into the fall season.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Nikki Tilley has been gardening for nearly three decades.
 The former Senior Editor and Archivist of Gardening Know How, Nikki has also authored six gardening books.

 15 Garden Trends To Avoid in 2024: Experts Warn Against These Outdated Designs